-The school will publish the Complaints Procedure Policy on the school website.
+Each school publish the Complaints Procedure Policy on the school website.

 Following a parent's serious complaint or disagreement about the SEND provision being made for their child, the school will contact the LA immediately to seek disagreement resolution advice, regardless of whether an EHC plan is in place.